SAIKIRANN226/AWS_DevOps_Notes/Sessions_Overview.md

 - Why Optargs are used ?
 - Create any shellscript as a Native Linux Command.
 - Automate the creation of instances and route53's using "AWS Command Line"

+## Ansible
+- Create two servers Ansible and Node, connect to node from the ansible server and try to create files in node from the ansible server and try to download any repository of installing linux in node from ansible server
+-